Site and Significance

 Cerro Sechín is part of an archipelago of archaeological complexes in the Casma Valley that includes Sechín Alto, Sechín Bajo, Manchan, Chankillo, and others located near the Pan-American Highway, and is one of the oldest coastal Andean civilizations in Peru.
 Situated 230 miles (370 kilometers) north of Lima near the Sechín River in the Casma Valley, the ceremonial center was discovered in 1937 by Julio C. Tello, the father of Peruvian archaeology.

-Early excavations at the ceremonial site uncovered 97 engraved stone slabs along the outer wall of one building.
-The carvings date to 1770–1510 B.C. and depict combat rituals as well as human sacrifice.
-Further studies determined that the site is made up of five stone temples, which were part of a secondary structure that enveloped earlier mud buildings.
-Polychrome murals dated between 2290 and 2020 B.C. have been found in the surface of older mud buildings and depict stylized felines, an animal revered in the Formative Period.
-Over 300 carved monoliths have also been uncovered at Cerro Sechín, making it one of the earliest ornamented sites in the Americas.
-Some of its iconography is used in the decoration of the main public buildings and plazas of Casma city.
+Early excavations at the ceremonial site uncovered 98 carved stone slabs along the outer wall of one building.
+The carvings date to 1770–1510 BCE and depict combat rituals as well as human sacrifice.
+Further studies determined that the site is made up of six structures that were part of a later complex that surrounded earlier earthen structures.
+Polychrome wall paintings dated between 2290 and 2020 BCE have been found on the surface of older earthen structures and depict stylized figures of felines, an animal revered in Peru’s Formative period (2000–200 BCE).
+In total, over 300 carved stone slabs have been uncovered at Cerro Sechín, representing one of the earliest ornamented sites in the Americas.
+Some of its iconography is used in the decoration of the main public buildings and plazas in the city of Casma.